Ammonia Compressor Maintenance

 • Check refrigerant levels: Observe the liquid to ensure that it is clear and meeting sufficient levels.
 If liquid levels are low, this indicates a need to charge the system.
 If levels are unexpectedly low, this could indicate a system leak.

-Some aspects of an ammonia system should be monitored continuously to determine if additional maintenance is required.
-These issues may indicate blockages or failing control systems.
+In most cases, regular preventive maintenance once or twice a year is enough to keep your ammonia compressor running smoothly.
+Still, some aspects of an ammonia system should be monitored continuously to determine if additional maintenance is required.
+These issues may indicate blockages or failing control systems:

 • System skin temperature: Skin temperature higher than 180°F can indicate that the system isn’t cooling properly.